kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 at a topocentric frequency (SPECSYS='TOPOCENT') of 1.37835117405 GHz.
 The step size in frequency is 97.65625 kHz.
 A rest frequency (1.420405752e+9 Hz) is needed to convert frequencies to velocities.
-Description of standard FITS keywords can be found in [FITS]_
+The description of standard FITS keywords can be found in [FITS]_

 The topocentric frequency (for the receiver) was derived from a barycentric optical velocity of 9120 km/s that was requested by an observer.

-We prepared a minimal header to simulate this FITS header. and calculate world coordinates for the spectral axis The numbers are frequencies.
+We prepared a minimal header to simulate this FITS header and calculate world coordinates for the spectral axis.
+The numbers are frequencies.
 The units are *Hz* and the central frequency is *CRVAL3*.
 The step in frequency is *CDELT3*.
 Our minimal header (here presented as a Python dictionary) shows only one axis so our header items got axis number 1 (e.g. *CRVAL1*, *CDELT1*, etc.)::